How to measure the spin of invisible states in $e^+e^- \to \gamma + X$: Event Generation

 The endcap gaps are also visible in the background from $\gamma\gamma\gamma$ final states, where the two bands crossing the central region of the plane correspond to photons lost in either forward or backward direction.
 The background from $e^+e^-\gamma(\gamma)$ final states is most pronounced for small angles with the beampipe and there are fewer events for angles $40^\circ \lesssim \theta_\text{lab} \lesssim 120^\circ$, whereas background events from $\nu\bar \nu\gamma (\gamma)$ final states have an almost flat $\theta_\text{lab}$ distribution, but the contribution decreases for high photon energies.
-Our results agree with the detailed analysis of the different background processes in~\cite{Wakai:3598}. \\
+Our background distribution agrees with the unpublished results found in~\cite{Wakai:3598} where a detailed analysis of the different background processes is performed.
+We find more background events in the for large $\theta_\text{lab}$ Belle physics paper~\cite{Belle-II:2018jsg}, which includes higher-order QED corrections and performs a full detector analysis, though other cuts are applied. \\

-For electron and positron beams polarized with the equal helicities, the backgrounds are significantly reduced.
+For electron and positron beams polarized with equal helicities, the backgrounds are significantly reduced.
 Backgrounds from $\gamma\gamma$ and $\gamma\gamma\gamma$ final states are substantially suppressed with respect to the unpolarized case, and the remaining background is mostly peaked towards small angles with the beam axis.
-In the right panel of Figure~\ref{fig:cuts} we show the distribution of background events for beams polarized with the same helicities.
+In the right panel of Figure~\ref{fig:cuts}, we show the distribution of background events for beams polarized with the same helicities.
 Instead, for electron and positron beams polarized with opposite helicities the backgrounds are very similar to the unpolarized case.
+Hence in the following analysis, the case for oppositely polarized beams will not be considered.